Interested in Monitoring? Call 877-596-2224

-Within 30 days of submission, you should expect to receive a response from Ameritox regarding your application.
-If you do not qualify for a discount or the discount is not sufficient, we will make every effort to develop a plan that works for you.
-Please make us aware of your need for discounted services before attempting to pay; once a payment is made, money cannot be refunded.
+You should expect to receive a response from Ameritox regarding your Financial Assistance Application within thirty (30) days of submission.
+If you do not qualify for assistance, or the assistance is not sufficient, we will make every effort to develop a plan that works for you.
+Please let us know if you need financial assistance before making any payments on your account; once a payment is made, money cannot be refunded.

 Q. What is the difference between an Explanation of Benefits (EOB) and a bill?

-A. An Explanation of Benefits (EOB) is a form or document that may be sent to you by your insurance company after you have had laboratory services that were paid by the insurance company.
+A. An Explanation of Benefits (EOB) is a form or document that may be sent to you by your insurance company after you have had laboratory services (a urine drug monitoring test, for example) that were paid by the insurance company.
 You should get an EOB if you have private health insurance, a health plan from your employer, or Medicare.
 An EOB is not a bill.

-Your bill will come from Ameritox and includes all payments made by your insurance company as well as any other applicable discounts.
-It will identify any balance you may owe.
-This balance is to be paid directly to Ameritox.
-Information regarding how to pay will be listed directly on the bill.
+Your bill will come from Ameritox (not from the insurance company) and will include all payments made by your insurance company, and any other discounts.
+Your bill will identify any balance you may owe.
+You must pay the balance to Ameritox.
+Information about how to pay will be listed directly on the bill.

 In some cases, your insurance company may send you a check directly as payment for the laboratory services you received from Ameritox.
-If you receive a check for these services, you are legally required to endorse the check and send it to Ameritox as payment.
-The check may be mailed to the address below:
+If you receive a check for these services, the check is provided for payment of Ameritox services.
+Please promptly endorse the check and send it to Ameritox as payment.
+The check should be mailed to the address below:

 PO Box 402166